WaylonWalker/kedro-starter-pandas-iris-packagable/{{ cookiecutter.repo_name }}/README.md

 kedro test
 ```

-To configure the coverage threshold, look at the file `.coveragerc`.
+To configure the coverage threshold, look at the `.coveragerc` file.

 ## Project dependencies